jackdobinson/aopp_obs_toolchain/USAGE.md

 axis lengths (K, L, ..., M), should be read in C with axes ordered as (c0 = fN, c1 = fN-1, ..., cN-2 = f2, cN-1 = f1) and lengths (M, ..., L, K).

-I.e. The fastest varying axis should always go at the correct position LEFT in FORTRAN and RIGHT in C.
+I.e., The fastest varying axis should always go at the correct position LEFT in FORTRAN and RIGHT in C.

 Confusion happens because: